Table of Contents

 |Setup TCP-tunneling||Use Case||Tunnel Applications|

-TCP-tunneling using AnyDesk is geared towards creating an HTTP tunnel between the local and remote clients so that the local client can access the web application servers accessible by the remote client.
+TCP-tunneling using AnyDesk is geared towards forwarding any TCP-based protocol between the local and remote clients so that the local client can access the services/devices accessible by the remote client.
 For this feature to work, it requires an active AnyDesk connection between the local and remote clients.

 The feature was first introduced for Windows and Linux platforms with AnyDesk 5.1.
 For macOS devices, the feature was released in AnyDesk 5.5.

 The configuration can be set up via the context menu for an AnyDesk client in the Discovery, Favorites, or Recent Sessions lists or in the Address Book.
 TCP-tunneling between the local and remote client can also be configured mid-session via the Actions menu in the AnyDesk toolbar.

 TCP-tunneling is dependent on the SMB authentication protocol.

 In general, if the connection requires SSL, HTTPS, or hostname validation, then you may run into issues while using this feature.